Engagement is a serious factor in your reputation and affects whether or not your emails arrive in the recipient’s mailbox or spam folder.

 - Customer Attributes: Accepts marketing - which is - opted in

-Next create the following and condition:
+Next create the following conditions:

 - Email Activity: date of last opened email - after (relative) - 180 days ago